-AOG Green Bell markets remain firm, with a gap on the east coast due to the impact of hurricanes earlier this year.
+Green Bell markets remain firm, with a gap on the east coast due to the impact of hurricanes earlier this year.
 Florida is awaiting new crop, which may take a couple more weeks to become available.
 West Coast supplies are better but still tight due to a slow transition into Mexican crops.
 Color Bell markets are struggling due to cooler weather and shorter days in central Mexico.
-As the crop continues to transition south, supplies are expected to improve, with more consistent volumes available after Christmas.
+As the crop continues to transition south, supplies are expected to improve.